Roadside Monocular 3D Detection Prompted by 2D Detection: Analysis of Occlusion and Truncation

 Objects might be occluded by others or truncated around the image borders.
-We carry out breakdown analysis on how detectors perform in these scenarios.
+We carry out breakdown analysis how detectors perform in these scenarios.
 The DAIR-V2X-I dataset provides occlusion and truncation tags.
-Following \cite{yu2022dair}, we split occlusions and truncations with 0\%$\sim$50\% and 50\%$\sim$100\% for different superclasses, respectively.
+We split occlusions and truncations with 0\%$\sim$50\% and 50\%$\sim$100\% for different superclasses on \cite{yu2022dair}, respectively.
 As shown in Table~\ref{tab:occlusion-truncation}, our method gets better APs on the all superclasses in different ranges of occlusions and truncations.
-This shows that our method BEVPrompt is more robust than BEVHeight \cite{yang2023BEVHeight}.
+This shows that our method Pro3D is more robust than BEVHeight \cite{yang2023BEVHeight} and BEVSpread \cite{wang2024bevspread}.